Ex Astris Scientia

 A: A question that deserves a detailed answer.
 Read the Introduction to EAS.

-A: My favorite series in TNG, but I like all of Star Trek very much.
-Actually, Voyager was close to catching up.
+A: My favorite series in TNG, but I love all classic Star Trek (TOS, TNG, DS9, VOY, ENT).
+Among the new Trek series, I have a soft spot for Lower Decks.
 There are several fantastic episodes I could watch all day, such as TNG: "Parallels", DS9: "The Way of the Warrior", or VOY: "Distant Origin".
-My current favorite is VOY: "The Year of Hell".
 I was always fascinated by Spock, I admire Picard, but the most intriguing character is probably Worf.
-No surprise - I also like Seven very much because of her unique qualities as an individual. :-D My favorite starship is the Galaxy class.
+I also like Seven of Nine very much, because of her unique qualities as an individual. :-D My favorite Federation starship is the Galaxy class, my favorite alien ship the original Klingon Bird-of-Prey.

-Q: Are you on ICQ or another messenger service?
+Q: Are you on Twitter, Facebook or other social networks?

-Q: Will you join my RPG or fan club?
+Q: Will you join my RPG, social network or fan club?

 A: Sorry, no.

-Q: Isn't this long-winded FAQ self-conceited?
+Q: Isn't this long-winded FAQ conceited?
 You may want to tone it down.

 A: Anticipating questions is what an FAQ is useful for, and I am actually asked questions like these.
 You don't have to read the FAQ if you don't want to, but you may save me a lot of trouble if you do.
-I wonder how many owners of personal sites, who need to work for a living too, spend as much time for answering requests as I do.
-In my experience most webmasters don't reply to e-mails at all.
+Very few owners of personal sites, who need to work for a living too, take time for answering requests the way I do.
+In my experience most webmasters don't reply to e-mails at all!
 I will answer every single request, even if the question is trivial or is already covered in this FAQ.

 Trek Questions